ibrahimsaggaf/DNA-TCN/README.md

 `python3 train.py`

-`train.py` contains data preprocessing and model training, for data preprocessing details please see the report.
+`train.py` contains data preprocessing and model training, for data preprocessing details please see our paper.

 # Acknowledgements
 We thank DREAM Challenges for organizing this competition, and Google Research for providing TPU resources to make training the model possible.
 We also acknowledge the support by the School of Computing and Mathematical Sciences, and the Birkbeck GTA programme.